Will.i.am: 2009–2016: Black Eyed Peas reformation, The E.N.D, The Beginning, and #willpower

-During the recording of the Black Eyed Peas' sixth studio album, The Beginning, band colleague Fergie announced in an interview that will.i.am was in the process of recording a new solo album, tentatively entitled Black Einstein.
-Will.i.am formally announced that he was in the process of recording a fourth solo album, with some material being recorded under the pseudonym Zuper Blahq.
-In January 2010, a cut from the album, "I'm In the House", a collaboration with Steve Aoki, was released as a single, charting at #29 on the UK Singles Chart due to strong downloads.
-In October 2010, a second cut from the album, "Check It Out", a collaboration with rapper Nicki Minaj, peaked at #4 on the UK Singles Chart.
-In February 2011, a third cut from the album, "Dance", a collaboration with Natalia Kills, peaked at #62 on the UK Singles Chart.
+During the recording of the Black Eyed Peas' sixth studio album, The Beginning, band colleague Fergie announced in an interview that will.i.am was in the process of recording a new solo album, tentatively entitled Black Einstein. will.i.am formally announced that he was in the process of recording a fourth solo album, with some material being recorded under the pseudonym Zuper Blahq.
+In January 2010, a cut from the album, "I'm In the House", a collaboration with Steve Aoki, was released as a single, charting at number 29 on the UK Singles Chart due to strong downloads.
+In October 2010, a second cut from the album, "Check It Out", a collaboration with rapper Nicki Minaj, peaked at number 4 on the UK Singles Chart.
+In February 2011, a third cut from the album, "Dance", a collaboration with Natalia Kills, peaked at number 62 on the UK Singles Chart.
 The music video was directed by James Sutton, and features a cameo by Natalia.
 In April 2011, will.i.am recorded four songs for the soundtrack of the animated film Rio, in which he voiced the character, Pedro the red-crested cardinal.
 "Hot Wings (I Wanna Party)", "Drop It Low", "Real In Rio" and "Advice For The Young At Heart", featuring an array of artists including Jamie Foxx, Anne Hathaway and Tears for Fears.
 None of the songs managed to chart, however, Will announced that he was going to remix the tracks for inclusion on Black Einstein.
 In September 2011, a fourth cut from the album, "Forever", a collaboration with Wolfgang Gartner, was released as a single.
 It was around this time that will.i.am announced that he changed the title of the album from Black Einstein to #willpower.

 The video premiered on August 26, 2011.
 In November 2011, Will premiered what is intended to be the album's official lead single, "T.H.E.
 (The Hardest Ever)", a collaboration with Jennifer Lopez and Mick Jagger.
 Will announced via his Twitter that the video for "T.H.E.
 (The Hardest Ever)" was filmed in LA, and that before he returned home, he stopped off in Brazil to film the video for the album's second official single, "Great Times".
-In December 2011, a fifth cut from the album, "Party Like An Animal", a collaboration with Dutch singer Eva Simons and LMFAO, premiered at the HTC Beats Launch party.
-Will.i.am also announced he has collaborations with Britney Spears, Alicia Keys, Busta Rhymes, Swizz Beatz and a couple others on the album.
+In December 2011, a fifth cut from the album, "Party Like An Animal", a collaboration with Dutch singer Eva Simons and LMFAO, premiered at the HTC Beats Launch party. will.i.am also announced he has collaborations with Spears, Alicia Keys, Busta Rhymes, Swizz Beatz and a couple others on the album.
 He also stated there is a possibility Shakira could feature on the album. #willpower is due for release in 2013, and will.i.am later confirmed that Cheryl and Justin Bieber would also appear on #willpower.
-In mid-October, Britney Spears confirmed on her Twitter account that she had filmed the music video for the single she was featuring in called "Scream & Shout".
+In mid-October, Spears confirmed on her Twitter account that she had filmed the music video for the single she was featuring in called "Scream & Shout".